alanjyu/BetterQuercus/README.md

 # Better Quercus Chrome Extension

-Please note that I am not a professional web developper by any means.
+I am not a professional web developper by any means.
 Use at your own risk!
 To access the legacy userscript (which still works!), click [here](https://github.com/alanjyu/BetterQuercus/tree/userscript).

 Note: If your school is also using the Canvas framework, this will likely work!
 Message me if you want your school's URL to be included.
 If this causes incompability, you can send a pull request or fork and maintain the project yourself.